cdl-geneseo/geneseo-dictionary/Z/Zonked.md

 # Zonked

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Zonked

 Created by  Unknown User (kmh28), last modified by  Unknown User (eim1) on Apr 01, 2019

 (adj) Exhausted.2008: Definable but not in common use.2015: Returning to common use, 15/49 students polled not only recognized it but gave the definition listed here M. Turner S-Z 2015&quot;I don't care if it's only 7:30, I'm zonked and I'm going to bed.&quot;Source: Geneseo Dictionary 2006.
 VMishra.
 Originally from Revised Geneseo English Dictionary Spring 1999.2019: Recognizable, but not in common use.
 Medina, S-Z, 2019.